mantrinh27/COMP2110-individual-pj/week09/README.md

 to experiment its layout using Chrome and Safari on my personal mobile device.

-Responsive vs Adaptive approach
-- Responsive approach: not changing the layout when scaling the desktop browsers.

-- Adaptive: Has different layout/ design for different devices.
 - How are they displayed with different browser window sizes on different devices?
 What are the differences?
 Do they largely follow a responsive or adaptive design approach?
 How many contents can be accessed using just a thumb?
 Is any other gesture required (refer to the hold and touch gesture figure in The Fundamental Guide to Mobile Usability)?
 You can use your mobile phone to practise.